The 6+1 Traits of writing framework is flexible and kid-friendly.

 How to Teach the Six Traits of Writing

-Modeling lots of good writing for students through mini lessons is very important.
+Modeling lots of good writing for learners through mini lessons is essential.

-If you want to teach students how to write persuasive sentences, first model that during mini lessons, using lots of mentor texts and personal writing to show students good examples.
+If you want to teach how to write persuasive sentences, first model that during mini lessons, using lots of powerful mentor texts and personal writing examples.

-After the mini-lesson, students write independently at their desks or other designated areas.
+After the mini-lesson, the kids write independently at their desks or other designated areas.

-It is during this time that you conference with individual writers.
+It is during this time that the teacher conferences with individual kids.

-Conference to see if students have any questions about the skill you modeled during the mini-lesson, or you may discuss a skill within a particular trait that a student is having trouble grasping.
+Conference to see if students have any questions about the skill modeled during the mini-lesson, or discuss a skill that a particular child is having trouble grasping.

-During the lesson wrap-up, summarize in some way to students the main teaching objective that was targeted (whichever specific skill or trait you focused on during instruction).
+During the lesson wrap-up, summarize the main teaching objective that was targeted during instruction.

-The 6+1 Traits of Writing Creates Proficient Writers
+The 6+1 Traits of Writing Framework Creates Proficient Writers

 The six traits of writing model is versatile, flexible, and great for differentiation.